-The trainee's primary supervisor/advisor, who is a qualified C.A.S.T./ISST teaching member, will read and approve these papers.
+The trainee's primary supervisor/advisor, who is a qualified CAST/ISST teaching member, will read the first paper.
+A different CAST/ISST teaching member will read the second paper.

-A list of qualified supervisors and advisors is available from the C.A.S.T.
-Secretary, along with the certification package detailing the requirements.
+A list of qualified supervisors and advisors is available from the CAST Administrator, along with the certification package detailing the requirements.
 The applicant's personal process therapist will be excluded from the list of advisors/supervisors.
-A primary supervisor/ advisor must be a qualified C.A.S.T. teaching member.
-A supervisor may be a C.A.S.T.-approved teaching member from another national organization.
+A primary supervisor/advisor must be a qualified CAST teaching member.
+A supervisor may be a CAST-approved teaching member from another national organization.